Y0Coss/docs-fork/pages/public_cloud/quantum_computing/getting-started-emulators/guide.en-gb.md

 Alternatively, you can use one of the following methods:

-* The **ovhai** command-line interface (CLI)
+- The **ovhai** command-line interface (CLI)
-* The **Quantum API**
+- The **Quantum API**
-* The **ovhai** Python SDK
+- The **ovhai** Python SDK

 Each method offers its distinct advantages, depending on your expertise and preferred workflow.

 ### OVHcloud Quantum Solutions Authorization Process

-If you're using the CLI, API, or SDK, you'll need to complete an authorization process before creating a Quantum Notebook.
+If you're using the CLI, API, or SDK, you will need to complete an authorization process before creating a Quantum Notebook.
 To do so, follow these steps:

-1. Log in to the [OVHcloud Control Panel](/links/manager) and navigate to the `Public Cloud` section.
+1. Log in to the [OVHcloud Control Panel](/links/manager) and navigate to the `Public Cloud`{.action} section.
-2. Select the Public Cloud project you want to use and click on the `Quantum computing` category.
+2. Select the Public Cloud project you want to use and click on the `Quantum computing`{.action} category.
-3. Click the `Create a Notebook` button.
+3. Click the `Create a Notebook`{.action} button.
 The authorization process will take place silently in the background.

 ![Create a Notebook Control Panel manager 01](images/creating-a-notebook-using-UI-01.png){.thumbnail}